Published: Oct 25, 2018Time to read: 9mins Category: Recruitment

 3. Lead with Culture and Stories

-Every element of your onboarding experience should reflect and reinforce a positive message about workplace culture.
+Every element of your new employee experience should reflect and reinforce a positive message about workplace culture.
 Everything you said, explicitly or implicitly, about your employer brand must shine through.

 Onboarding is also your first and best opportunity to engage new employees in company stories—for example, its founding, defining moments, and contributions to customers or communities.
 Through these stories—shared via eLearning, video, or in-person activities—your new hires will be able to